Linear differential equations on $\mathbb{P}^{1}$ and root systems: Introduction

 Our result can be roughly explained as follows.
-Let us take $P\in W(x)$ with unramified irregular singular points.
+Let us take $P\in W(x)$ with at most unramified irregular singular points.
 We impose some generic conditions on $P$ (see Section \ref{Euler transform and Weyl group} for precise conditions).
-From local structures around singular points, we can define a $\Z$-lattice $L(P)$ and an element $\mathfrak{m}(P)\in L(P)$ which describes multiplicities of local exponents of formal solutions of $Pu=0$.
-Then the translations of $\mathfrak{m}(P)$ by the Euler transform gives a group action on $L(P)$.
-We write this group by $\tilde{W}(P)$.

-Then this $\tilde{W}(P)$-module $L(P)$ can be seen as a root lattice of a Kac-Moody Lie algebra.
-That is to say, there exists the root lattice $Q(P)$ and the Weyl group $W(P)$ of a symmetric Kac-Moody Lie algebra such that $L(P)$ is isomorphic to a quotient of $W(P)$-module $Q(P)$ (see Theorem \ref{Weyl group}).
+From local structures around singular points, we shall define the notion of the spectral type, the tuple of positive integers which count the multiplicities of local formal solutions with the same leading terms.
+We compute the changes of the spectral type given by the Euler transform and other algebraic transformations explicitly.
+Then we show that the changes of the spectral type give $\mathbb{Z}$-lattice automorphisms and these automorphisms generates a transformation group on this lattice.
+Let us denote by $L(P)$ and $\tilde{W}(P)$ the lattice and the transformation group respectively.
+Then finally we shall show that the $\tilde{W}(P)$-module $L(P)$ is isomorphic to a quotient lattice of a Kac-Moody root lattice with the Weyl group action.
+That is to say, there exists the root lattice $Q(P)$ and the Weyl group $W(P)$ associated with a symmetric Kac-Moody root system such that $L(P)$ is isomorphic to a quotient of $W(P)$-module $Q(P)$ (see Theorem \ref{Weyl group}).

+Furthermore, we define a generalization of the root system in $L(P)$ as an analogue of the root system of $Q(P)$.
+Then we show that if $P$ is irreducible, then the spectral type of $P$ is the root of this generalized root system (see Theorem \ref{root and irreducible}).

+As a corollary, we can show an analogue of the Katz algorithm of the differential operators with irregular singular points obtained by D. Arinkin and D. Yamakawa independently (\cite{A}, \cite{Y}).

-In \cite{Bo}, P. Boalch considers meromorphic connections which have finitely many regular singular points and one unramified irregular singular point.
+In \cite{Bo}, P. Boalch considers vector bundles with meromorphic connections on $\mathbb{P}^{1}$ which have finitely many regular singular points and one unramified irregular singular point.
 He gives a correspondence between these connections and representations of quivers as a generalization of the result of Crawley-Boevey.
-If we restrict our case to this Boalch's case, we can obtain the root lattices whose Dynkin diagrams agree with Boalch's quivers.
+If we restrict our case to Boalch's setting, we can obtain the root systems whose Dynkin diagrams agree with Boalch's quivers if we forget the orientations of quivers.

-Furthermore, we can define a generalization of the root system in $L(P)$ as an analogue of the root system of $Q(P)$.
-Then we show that if $P$ is irreducible, then $\mathbf{m}(P)\in L(P)$ is the root of this generalized root system (see Theorem \ref{root and irreducible}).

-As a corollary, we can show that the irregular Katz algorithm shown by D. Arinkin and D. Yamakawa independently (\cite{A}, \cite{Y}).